NTNU-RSE/rse.github.io/index.md

----
-layout: with-twitter
----

-# NTNU Research Software Engineer Group
+# NTNU Research Software Engineers Community

 We bring together the community of people writing and contributing to research software at NTNU to share knowledge, to organize meetings, and raise awareness for